By Tichaona Jongwe. Photos courtesy of Role Model Caregivers.

 “Yes, there is no money in doing this,” she says, “but many women and girls admire me and want to challenge malaria, too.
 My patients – my clients – are free to seek my help, even at 1 a.m.
 This is my prize and satisfaction.”

-Tichaona Jongwe is the assistant editor at Women Taboos Radio and a freelancer for Rural Reporters Africa.
+Tichaona Jongwe is an assistant editor at Women Taboos Radio and a freelancer for Rural Reporters Africa.
 He is in Nigeria as a media fellow of the Reporting Livelihood grant.